smolquants/papr-review-2023-02/review/oracle-manipulation.md

 worth significantly less in internal PAPR terms.
 To accomplish this, the attacker must sell PAPR into the pool so $M(t) \to 0$, which the controller will then attempt to counter with significantly higher targets.
 With the caveat that the papr controller imposes [bounds](https://github.com/with-backed/papr/blob/master/src/UniswapOracleFundingRateController.sol#L24) $B^{+}_{R/M}$ on the maximum target-to-mark ratio it will acknowledge as valid.
-Note, selling PAPR is a relatively simple task as one could mint PAPR by taking out an overcollateralized loan from the protocol, then intentionally dump the PAPR on the Uniswap pool.
+Selling PAPR is a relatively simple task as one could mint PAPR by taking out an overcollateralized loan from the protocol, then intentionally dump the PAPR on the Uniswap pool.

 Solving for the mark price that triggers a liquidation: